sjoshiAI/sushi-sandwich-classifier/README.md

 4. Given the resources, maybe train the full mobile-net model from scratch for Food related images; this will serve two purposes
 – more categories of food, better classification.
 This is because the pre-trained network is on IMAGENET where the images were of dogs, cats, etc.
+5. After detecting the image, maybe we can relate that to the cuisine involved and recommend some good food products in that regime.
+Basically including a recommendation system with the model will prove quite beneficial to the customer.

+Including more categories of food and deploying the model with some pretrained

 Docker:

 docker build -t sushi-sandwich-clf .

 docker run -it -p 8888:8888 -v /Users/sharadjoshi/Desktop/Job\ applications/Cookpad/Assignment/Final/:/Cookpad/Assignment sushi-sandwich-clf jupyter notebook --ip=0.0.0.0 --allow-root

 The jupyter notebook is in the Cookpad/Assignment folder.